-To qualify for my Watch List every month, the following has to be something that I've watched that's new to me.
+To qualify for my Watch List every month, a title has to be something that I've watched that's new to me.
 It doesn't necessarily have to be a current show, but it can't be reruns or rewatches of something I've already seen.
-So if I'm including it in this list, it means this month is the first time I've watched it.
+If I'm including it in this list, it means this month is the first time I've watched it.
 I'll put "DNF" (Did Not Finish) next to anything that I stopped watching and have no immediate plans to finish.
+If I'm watching an ongoing season of a series across multiple months, I'll only list it once.

 Movies